Where are the areas of water deficit and surplus in the UK?

 However, the south-east is also one of the driest areas in the UK.
 The map below shows average yearly rainfall rates in the UK between 1981 to 2010.

 UK rainfall is very unreliable.
-In some years rainfall is well below average.
-For example, in 2006, when hosepipe bans were put in place.
+In some years, rainfall is well below average, for example, in 2006, when hosepipe bans were put in place.
 However, in other years rainfall has been well above average.

-The north and west of the UK are wet because they are largely upland areas.
+The north and west of the UK are wet because they are primarily upland areas.
 This means air moving from the west to the east has to rise over high land.
 As the air rises it cools, condenses and forms clouds.
 This then results in rain.
 This is known as relief rainfall.

 Water transfer in the UK

 Use the images below to explore related GeoTopics.